mahidul5130/text-analyzer/README.md

 # Text Analyzer

 Text Analyzer is a Django project that provides various text analysis features.
-It allows users to analyze and manipulate text in different ways.
-The main features include:
+It allows users to analyze and manipulate text in different ways, such as removing punctuations, converting to uppercase or lowercase, removing newlines and extra spaces, removing numbers, and reversing the text.

-- **Remove Punctuations**: Removes punctuations from the input text.
-- **Uppercase**: Converts the text to uppercase.
-- **Lowercase**: Converts the text to lowercase.
-- **Remove Newlines**: Removes newlines from the text.
-- **Remove Extra Spaces**: Removes extra spaces from the text.
-- **Remove Numbers**: Removes numbers from the text.
-- **Reverse Text**: Reverses the order of characters in the text.
+This project was initially based on the [TextUtils](https://github.com/CodeWithHarry/TextUtils.git) repository by [CodeWithHarry](https://github.com/CodeWithHarry), which provided the foundation for developing the Text Analyzer project.

 ## Installation